 Revocation Rights: The principal can revoke the Medical Power of Attorney anytime they’re mentally competent.
 They can do so by notifying the agent, destroying the document, or executing a new one.

-Duration and Termination: The document remains effective until revoked or until a termination date specified by the principal.
+Duration and Termination: The document remains effective until revoked or until a termination date is specified by the principal.
 It terminates automatically if the principal regains capacity and chooses to manage their own healthcare decisions.

 Importance Of A Medical Power Of Attorney